Has the Use of Technology In Learning Boosted or Diminished The Development of Creative Thinking Among Learners?

 As per the majority opinion, the use of technology in learning has increased convenience for both tutors and learners.
-Advancement of technology in learning has been accused to diminish innovation and creativity among the learners, but on the wider perspective, it has created more good than harm.
+The advancement of technology in learning has been accused to diminish innovation and creativity among the learners, but from a wider perspective, it has created more good than harm.
 Despite negative effects, the positive impact of the use of technology in learning may eventually outweigh the negative outcome of using technology in learning (Hammond, 2015).

 Hire an Expert Writer

 - Free Amendments and 100% Plagiarism Free – or your money back!